 (h) Board of Trustees.
 In group self insurance, the representative body in a group self insurer selected by the group members to be responsible for managing the assets and directing the affairs of the group self insurer corporation and assuring the group self insurer, through the group members, is financially sound and able to meet the workers' compensation liabilities under the statutes and regulations applicable in California.

 (i) Cancellation of Surety Bond.
-An act whereby the surety gives written notice to the Manager , as beneficiary of the workers' compensation self insurance surety bond, that the surety is terminating its contractual obligations under the named bond pursuant to Sections 996.320 and 996.330 of the California Code of Civil Procedure and the liability of the surety bond after the effective date of the cancellation is set forth in Section 996.360 of the California Code of Civil Procedure.
+An act whereby the surety gives written notice to the Chief, as beneficiary of the workers' compensation self insurance surety bond, that the surety is terminating its contractual obligations under the named bond pursuant to Sections 996.320 and 996.330 of the California Code of Civil Procedure and the liability of the surety bond after the effective date of the cancellation is set forth in Section 996.360 of the California Code of Civil Procedure.

 (j) Certificate to Self Insure.
 A Certificate of Consent to Self-Insure issued to an employer pursuant to Section 3700(b) of the Labor Code.